The Nottingham Emmanuel School: Uniform

-Pastoral care

 Form tutors

-Each Tutor Group of mixed ability students is attached to a Year Group and a House.
-The Tutor Group of approximately 30 students has its own Form Tutor who is supported by two Assistant Tutors from Year 10.
-The Form Tutor is responsible for supporting the students in their care in all aspects of their school life – academic, social and personal.
-They will be closely monitoring their academic progress in the National Curriculum through teacher assessment data and their rewards and behaviour record through the online school’s information management system.
-Advice and guidance can be given over any matter which might affect the individual’s work and personal development.
-The Form Tutor is the first point of contact for parents and students over any matter relating to school life and normally stays with their tutor group from Year 7 – 11 to ensure continuity of pastoral care and support throughout their school career.
+Each tutor group, of mixed ability students, is attached to a year group and a house.
+The tutor group of approximately 30 students has its own form tutor, who is supported by two assistant tutors from Year 10.
+The form tutor is responsible for supporting the students in their care in all aspects of their school life – academic, social and personal.
+They closely monitor their academic progress in the National Curriculum through teacher assessment data and their rewards and behaviour record through the school's online information management system.
+Advice and guidance can be given over any matter that might affect the individual's work and personal development.
+The form tutor is the first point of contact for parents and students over any matter relating to school life and normally stays with their tutor group from year 7 to year 11 to ensure continuity of pastoral care and support throughout their school career.

 Achievement and pastoral managers

-All of the Tutor Groups and Form Tutors are managed by the Achievement and Pastoral Manager.
-This person is responsible for co-ordinating the work of the Year group and monitoring overall academic progress.
-They co-ordinate intervention programmes and ensure that the whole year group work together effectively and maintain high standards of behaviour.
-The Achievement and Pastoral Manager is available to support parents and tutors in more serious matters of concern relating to any aspect of school life or when initial attempts to resolve issues with the tutor or subject teacher have not been successful.
+All of the tutor groups and form tutors are managed by the achievement and pastoral manager.
+This person is responsible for co-ordinating the work of the year group and monitoring overall academic progress.
+The pastoral manager co-ordinates intervention programmes and ensures that the whole year group work together effectively and maintain high standards of behaviour.
+The achievement and pastoral manager is available to support parents and tutors in more serious matters of concern relating to any aspect of school life or when initial attempts to resolve issues with the tutor or subject teacher have not been successful.

 Heads of house

-The Nottingham Emmanuel School has a house system the houses are represented by colours: Red, Blue, Yellow and Green.
+The school has a house system; the houses are represented by colours: red, blue, yellow and green.

-This changed in Sept 2017 to King Jnr (Green), Romero (Red), Pullinger (Yellow) and Booth (Blue) following a vote by students and staff of the respective houses.
+This changed in September 2017 to King Junior (green), Romero (red), Pullinger (yellow) and Booth (blue) following a vote by students and staff of the respective houses.
+The new names bring inspiration to the students through usage of memorable characters from history: King Junior represents Martin Luther King Jr, Romero represents Óscar Romero, Pullinger represents Jackie Pullinger, and Booth represents Catherine Booth.

+The houses are supposed to foster teamwork within them so that their students may work together, vying to be "the best house".
+This can be seen at the annual sports day.

 Special educational needs

-The SENCo is responsible for the leadership and management of Special Educational Needs provision across the School.
-Specialist support for students is identified in collaboration with staff and parents and where appropriate, outlined in a student tracking document which details the SEN profile of the student and tracks academic progress against agreed targets.
-This enables students and staff to work collectively on specific targets that can be monitored on a regular basis.
+The special educational needs (SEN) co-ordinator is responsible for the leadership and management of special educational needs provision across the school.
+Specialist support for students is identified in collaboration with staff and parents, and, where appropriate, outlined in a student tracking document, which details the SEN profile of the student and tracks academic progress against agreed targets.
+This enables students and staff to work collectively on specific targets that can be monitored regularly.